How do you navigate office politics efficiently?

 Here are seven strategies for navigating office politics:

-“But I just want to focus on doing the best job I can instead of having to spend half my time dealing with incompetent douchebags.”
+“But I just want to focus on doing the best job I can instead of spending half my time dealing with incompetent douchebags.”

 That’s fair—to a degree.

-First, you’d have to consider the possibility that those “incompetent douchebags” are frustrated about having to spend their time dealing with you.
+First, you’d have to consider the possibility that those “incompetent douchebags” are frustrated about spending their time dealing with you.
 After all, few douchebags are aware of being douchebags.

 Second, douchebags have a habit of bickering with each other.
 It’s part of their repertoire.
 Plus, they can’t stand other douchebags, either.